Victor Wembanyama expected to miss remainder of season after blood clot diagnosis, Spurs announce

 “Scariest thing I ever experienced,” Williams said months after returning.

-Wembanyama was an All-Star for the first time this season and is widely considered the brightest young star in the game.
+Wembanyama — the No. 1 pick in the 2023 draft — is widely considered the brightest young star in the game, someone who led France to the silver medal at last year's Paris Olympics.

-“I’ve seen one quote that he says that nobody better call him past 9 o’clock at night because he’s either reading or he’s asleep.
-I think that’s super cool.
-I think that’s super dope,” Los Angeles Lakers star LeBron James said this past weekend.
-“That lets you know where his mind frame is at, where he is at intellectually, and I think he’s been great, obviously, for the franchise with the Spurs.
-But he’s going to be great for our league for so many years to come.”
+Paul said he's talked with Wembanyama since the diagnosis, but did not share details.

+“It's tough," Paul said.
+“It's tough more than anything, I think for all of us, knowing how much he means to our team and but moreso knowing how much he means to the game and how much he loves to play.”

 AP NBA: https://apnews.com/hub/NBA